padogrid/bundle-jet-4-app-trade/README.md

 All of the demo scripts are kept in the `src/main/scripts` directory.

 The `localhost-*.sh` scripts may not work for your environment if you have more than one network interfaces.
-Edit the scripts and assign `HOST_IP` to `localhost` or host name.
+Edit the scripts and assign `HOST_IP` to `localhost` or host name as shown below.

 ```bash
 cd_app trade